c-nguyen-uk/Keep-Talking-and-Nobody-Explodes/README.md

 ## Creating Standalone Executables

-All of the provided `.py` files can be run in the IDE but [PyInstaller](http://www.pyinstaller.org/) can be used to create standalone executables based on the OS that PyInstaller is run on.
+All of the provided `.py` files in the `src` folder can be run in the IDE but [PyInstaller](http://www.pyinstaller.org/) can be used to create standalone executables based on the OS that PyInstaller is run on.
+For example, the executables in the `build` folder will only run on Windows.

 First, ensure that PyInstaller is installed:
 ```
 pip install pyinstaller
 ```

 To create a standalone executable we can use the following steps (which assume the use of Anaconda, but obvious modifications can be made for other distributions):

 1. In the Anaconda Prompt, navigate to the directory containing the `.py` file.